Mission Statement: CAIDA investigates practical and theoretical aspects of the Internet, focusing on activities that:

 - Reshaping the African Internet: From Scattered Islands to a Connected Continent, Elsevier, Nov 2017.

 - Challenges in Inferring Internet Congestion Using Throughput Measurements, IMC, Nov 2017.

 - Investigating the Causes of Congestion on the African IXP substrate, IMC, Nov 2017.

 - Tracking the Big NAT across Europe and the U.S., Center for Applied Internet Data Analysis (CAIDA), Apr 2017.

 - On IPv4 transfer markets: Analyzing reported transfers and inferring transfers in the wild, Elsevier, Oct 2017.

 Future Internet Research: Named Data Networking

-In 2017, CAIDA published 14 peer-reviewed papers, 2 technical reports, 2 workshop reports, 31 presentations, 3 blog entries, and hosted 5 workshops.
+In 2017, CAIDA published 14 peer-reviewed papers, 2 technical reports, 2 workshop reports, and made 31 presentations.
 CAIDA researchers presented their results and findings at NZNOG (Tauranga, New Zealand), IETF (Chicago, IL), Internet2 (San Francisco, CA), IIJ (Tokyo, Japan), IMC (London, UK), and at other workshops and meetings.
 A complete list of presented materials is available on CAIDA Presentations page.

 We organized and hosted four workshops: AIMS 2017: Workshop on Active Internet Measurements, the 8th NDN Retreat/3rd NDN Community Meeting, IMAPS 2017: Conflict and Contention in the Digital Age, and WIE 2017: 8th Workshop on Internet Economics.
 We co-organized the 10th CAIDA-WIDE Workshop held in Japan at IIJ in November 2017.